egeaybars123/starknet-js-examples/2. Crowdfunding/README.md

 }
 ```
 Also, the storage component of the Cairo contract is defined which contains the current campaign number, campaign duration and two legacy maps.
 This part is really important because this is where we manage the state of our contract.

 - Campaign_no: We need campaign_no because we want to store the Campaign info for each campaign to see when the campaign ends, and whether or not the campaign reached its goal.
 - Campaign_duration: It is the same for each campaign and is set by the contract deployer in the constructor function.
 This part is customizable: you can set it to 1 year or 2 weeks, up to you!
 - Campaigns: This legacy maps stores Campaign struct as a value corresponding to a campaign_no key.
-- Funder_no: This is where we store a funder's address and funded amount to a campaign.
-It is not possible to store an array of Funder structs in Campaign struct in Cairo to keep the Funder list for each campaign, so we can create an identifier for each Funder for each campaign using the Poseidon hash.
-How the hash is derived will be explained below in the `get_funder_identifier` function.
+- Funder_contribution: This is where we store a funder's address and funded amount to a campaign.
+We have (Funder address, campaign_no) as a key to the LegacyMap.
+In this way, we can get how much funds an address contributed to a given campaign.

 Additionally, the constructor function is written.
 Constructor function is called only when the contract is being deployed.
 In our constructor function, we set the campaign_duration for each campaign, so we will need to specify the duration (in seconds) while deploying our contract.